BootstrapCMS/CMS/app/database/seeds/page-about.md

 <br>

-## Getting Google Analytics Working
+## Setting Up Analytics

-Bootstrap CMS natively supports Google Analytics.
+Bootstrap CMS natively supports [Google Analytics](http://www.google.com/analytics) (other services to come later).

-1. Setup a web property on Google Anaytics.
+1. Setup a web property on [Google Analytics](http://www.google.com/analytics).
 2. Enter your tracking id into `app/config/analytics.php`.
 3. Enable Google Analytics in `app/config/analytics.php`.

 <br>

-## Getting Themes Working
+## Setting Up Themes

-Bootstrap CMS also ships with 13 themes from Bootswatch.
+Bootstrap CMS also ships with 13 themes from [Bootswatch](http://bootswatch.com/2).

 1. You can set your theme in `app/config/theme.php`.
 2. You can also set your nav bar style in `app/config/theme.php`.